Reactive-Network/documentation/docs/education/introduction/index.md

 ## Module One

-[Module 1](../module-1/index.md) is dedicated to the basics of Reactive Smart Contracts, events and callbacks, the ReactVM and Reactive Network, along with the function of oracles in integrating off-chain data.
+[Module 1](../module-1/index.md) is dedicated to the basics of Reactive Smart Contracts, events and callbacks, the ReactVM and Reactive Network environments, subscriptions, and the function of oracles in integrating off-chain data.

 [Reactive Smart Contracts →](../module-1/reactive-smart-contracts.md)